gauravuj/dook-software-project/docs/UserGuide.md

 #### Listing all contacts : `list`

-You decided one day to touch base with all your course-mates and friends in NUS.
+**Situation:** You decided one day to touch base with all your course-mates and friends in NUS.

 This command lets you easily view all the people in your contacts!